andrewmkrug/AMKenv/README.md

 The recommended process is to use the url and clone this kenv into your main kenv.

+Node version 16 is needed for the `postprepare` script to copy over all of the images.

 ## Setup

 Make sure you have added `kit` to your cli.